marufeuille/xtermjs-with-docker/README.md

 this commands get current global ip and set sg rule. because docker remote api is very dangerous to publish all over the world.

+## Maybe will be requently asked question.
+### Does not connect web

+- This auto deploy scripts set Your Global IP to Security Group.
+- This Global IP is Your Development Enviroment.
+- If you use remote enviroment like cloud, you modify Security Group after setup.

+### Want to connect ecs via ssh

+- If deploy is finished, SecretKey is on outputs/id_rsa